yeti/best-practices/docs/pull-request-faq.md

 ## How long should I wait for a review?

 In most cases, it's best to allow a reviewer up to 24 hours to approve your work.
-If you have multiple reviewers on a PR, there should be a designated person, usually the tech lead for the project, who's review is required.
-If the lead developer approves your changes, it's assumed that you can go ahead with the merge.
+You should check with the tech lead and/or project manager for when it is okay to merge your code.

 ## What if I need to keep working off of my changes before they are approved?